 How much do podcasters make?

 Podcasters make from $500-$900 per episode in affiliate podcasting if your download per episode is 10,000.
 However, earning depends on the revenue stream and popularity of the podcasts.
-According to different sources, top podcasters make a huge amount of money such as Joe Rogan makes $30 million annually, Dax Shepard make $9 million and Dave Ramsey, The Dave Ramsey show make $10 million.
+According to different sources, top podcasters make a huge amount of money such as Joe Rogan making $30 million annually, Dax Shepard making $9 million, and Dave Ramsey, The Dave Ramsey Show making $10 million.

 Sarah Rhea Werner is among the biggest independent podcasters with a success story.
 She says,